gbv/jskos-api/jskos-api.md

 for possible criteria.

 <div class="note">
-Basic support of Unicode normalization is likely to become mandatory in a later version of this specification.
+Basic support of character folding is likely to become mandatory in a later version of this specification.
 See <https://github.com/gbv/jskos-api/issues/7> for discussion.
 </div>

 <div class="example">
-The following example illustrates truncation and normalization:
+The following example illustrates matching operator and character folding:

-    /concepts?prefLabel=weisskopf&truncate=right&fold=all
+    /concepts?prefLabel^=weisskopf&fold=all

     [
       {